x-atlas-consortia/data-submission-guide/Section12.md

     - <a href="https://www.ncbi.nlm.nih.gov/gap/docs/submissionguide/#asampattr"> Sample Attributes DS & DD</a>: To be completed by the HIVE data submitter.
    <br> **NOTE:** DS = Dataset, DD = Data Dictionary

-Depending on the answers provided to the Submission Portal Questionnaire, the designated data submitter may also need to complete the following files for upload:
+Depending on the answers provided to the _Submission Portal Questionnaire_, the designated data submitter may also need to complete the following files for upload:
   - <a href="https://www.ncbi.nlm.nih.gov/gap/docs/submissionguide/#ncbidb">Mapping Study Samples</a> (e.g. Sample GEO Mapping DS and DD)
   - <a href="https://www.ncbi.nlm.nih.gov/gap/docs/submissionguide/#crucialdata">Subject Phenotypes DS & DD</a>
   - <a href="https://www.ncbi.nlm.nih.gov/gap/docs/submissionguide/#aped">Pedigree DS & DD</a>